Henry Lehrman

-Henry Lehrman (March 30, 1881 – November 7, 1946) was an American actor, screenwriter, director and producer.
+Henry Lehrman (30 March 1881 – 7 November 1946) was an American actor, screenwriter, director and producer.
 Lehrman was a very prominent figure of Hollywood's silent film era, working with such cinematic pioneers as D. W. Griffith and Mack Sennett.
-He directed, as well as co-starred in, Charlie Chaplin's very first film, Making a Living.
+He directed, as well as co-starred in, Charlie Chaplin's first film, Making a Living.

 Lehrman was notoriously careless of the safety of the actors who worked for him.
-He was the lover of the actress Virginia Rappe, for whose death Roscoe "Fatty" Arbuckle (whom Lehrman had directed in about a dozen films in the early 1920s), in a highly publicized series of trials, was accused, and later acquitted, of manslaughter.
+He was the fiancé of the actress Virginia Rappe, for whose death Roscoe "Fatty" Arbuckle (whom Lehrman had directed in about a dozen films in the early 1920s), in a highly publicized series of trials, was accused, and later acquitted, of manslaughter.

 Life and career

-Born in Sambir, Austria-Hungary (now Ukraine) or Vienna, Lehrman emigrated to the United States in 1908 or December 1906 and although he is best remembered as a film director, he began his career as an actor in a 1909 Biograph Studios production directed by D. W. Griffith.
+Born in Sambir, Austria-Hungary (now Ukraine) or Vienna, to Jewish parentage, Lehrman emigrated to the United States in 1908 or December 1906 and although he is best remembered as a film director, he began his career as an actor in a 1909 Biograph Studios production directed by D. W. Griffith.
 He gained the nickname "Pathé", reportedly because he told an executive at Biograph he had been sent there from Europe by France's Pathé Frères to get a job.
 While the executive may not have believed him, Biograph gave him his first acting work in film, appearing as one of many in a mob scene with another aspiring actor named Mack Sennett.
 A few years later Lehrman was a successful actor, and made his directorial debut, co-directing a 1911 Biograph production with Sennett.
 When Sennett left to found Keystone Studios, Henry Lehrman joined him, working as an actor, a screenwriter, and as the first director of Charlie Chaplin.

+In February 1914, Lehrman and Ford Sterling left Keystone Studios, and established Sterling Comedies at Universal Studios.
+Sterling Comedies folded a year later.

-In 1915, Lehrman established his own film company called the L-KO Kompany to make two-reel comedies for Universal Studios.
+In 1915, following the demise of Sterling Comedies, Lehrman established his own film company called the L-KO Kompany to make two-reel comedies for Universal Studios.
 He was notorious for his low regard for actors, such as for Charlie Chaplin in the actor's earliest films, and his willingness to place his actors in dangerous situations earned him the nickname "Mr. Suicide".
 Author Kalton C. Lahue noted that bit players and extras actually refused calls from L-KO.